What’s the difference between sight and vision?

 Sight is simply the ability to see clearly, such as 20/20.
 “Vision” includes sight, but encompasses much more.
 Vision is the whole process of the intake of information through the eyes, the processing/comprehension by the brain, and the response of the individual caused by that information.

 What is a vision problem?

 Any interference along the visual pathway which causes “vision” to be ineffective or inefficient.
 Vision problems interfere with one’s ability to read, to learn, to comprehend and to pay attention.
 This negatively affects performance at school, work, and play.

-Developmental Optometry also known as Neuro-Developmental or Behavioral Optometry, is an expanded area of Optometry which considers your vision in relation to your visual demands, such as reading, computers, learning, writing, and physical performance.
-Behavioral Developmental Optometry’s purpose is to ensure your vision is working effectively, easily and comfortably to allow you to perform up to your highest potential.
+Behavioral Optometry is an expanded area of Optometry which considers your vision in relation to your visual demands, such as reading, computers, learning, writing, and physical performance.
+Behavioral Optometry’s purpose is to ensure your vision is working effectively, easily and comfortably to allow you to perform up to your highest potential.

 What is Syntonics?

-As one of the non-invasive techniques used in our therapy, Syntonics or optometric phototherapy, is the branch of ocular science dealing with the application of selected light frequencies through the eyes, in order to trigger a brain response.
-It has been used clinically for more than 70 years in the field of Optometry with continued success in the treatment of visual dysfunctions, including focusing and convergence problems, learning disorders, the aftereffects of stress and trauma, strabismus (eye turns), amblyopia (lazy eye), and is shown to be effective in the treatment of brain injuries.
+As one of the non-invasive techniques used in our therapy, Syntonics or optometric phototherapy, is the branch of ocular science dealing with the application of selected light frequencies through the eyes, in order to balance the nervous system.
+It has been used clinically for more than 70 years in the field of Optometry with continued success in the treatment of visual dysfunctions, including focusing and convergence problems, learning disorders, the aftereffects of stress and trauma, hyperactivity, strabismus (eye turns), and amblyopia (lazy eye).

 For videos on Vision Therapy and Vision Rehabilitation please click here.